Cogitate-consortium/cogitate-msp1/coglib/beh_et/README.md

-# Behavior and Eye Tracking Procesisng and Analyses
+# Behavior and Eye Tracking Processing and Analyses
 This folder contains all the code created by Rony Hirschhorn, Csaba Kozma, and Abdo Sharaf for the COGITATE project's behavior and eye-tracking analyses

 ## Setup: